Health Disparities Minor

 In the Health Disparities in Society Minor, students look at the ways that gender, race, class, ability, sexual orientation, geographic location, and educational levels (among other factors) result in differential access to and quality of healthcare.
 Drawing from courses across the university, the minor aims to establish a foundation for skills development and critical thinking about the assumptions that shape life science, medical research and clinical practice.
 By looking at the social, economic, and political structures that underpin healthcare research and delivery in the U.S. and around the world, students will be challenged to consider the social context within which health care is delivered.
 This emphasis is particularly timely, given the anticipated new emphasis on the social sciences in the MCAT and the need for increased diversity and cultural competence in the healthcare workforce.

 The Health Disparities minor is open to all UF undergraduate students.
-Use the HDS Progress to Degree Form to track your progress in the minor.
+Use the HDS Progress to Degree Form (PDF) to track your progress in the minor.
 Coursework includes fifteen (15) hours of classes, including: WST 2322, Introduction to Health Disparities in Society and WST 4941c, Practicum in Health Disparities, and one class from each of the three categories below.
 This must include at least 9 hours at the 3000 level and above.

 Note: If courses have enrollment caps or prerequisites set by the department that offers them, you may explain to the instructor that you are in the HDS minor and would like to enroll around those constraints, but being an HDS minor does not guarantee you admission to any class except the Core courses.